 It is all normal to free market participants; just another phase.
 It is only abnormal if you buy in to the idea that the Fed is in control and can remotely operate the financial markets indefinitely; if you buy in to the idea that the Fed decides when the cycles are to change.

 If you look at it a certain way, it’ll tickle your funny bone as you listen to Huey, Dooey and Louie jawbone ‘Taper’ in the media or as you review what a bunch of bureaucratic clerks had to ruminate about at the last FOMC meeting at 2 PM US Eastern today.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade